d-ries/linux-essentials/xx_additional_exercises/shell_variables/100_solutions.md

 ## Task 8
-Search on the internet how to use “locale -a” and editing the file “/etc/default/locale” to change the date to English instead of German
+Search on the internet how to use "locale -a" and editing the file "/etc/default/locale" to change the date to English instead of German

 <br/>![](images/2022-08-15-14-57-18.png)
 <br/>![](images/2022-08-15-14-57-23.png)